 If you’re stuck watering by hand or had rain recently, you can perform the “screwdriver test”, where you take a screwdriver and put it into the ground until it hits 6 inches deep.
 If that layer is wet after rain, your whole lawn is likely hydrated.
 However, if it isn’t wet enough, you will have to water it manually with a hose, testing individual sections as you go.
 There is no precise science to manually watering your lawn, so you’ll have to go through trial and error until you have an idea of how long you need to spray for 6 inches of water penetration.

-- Remains Flexible Down to 45 degrees
+- Stays flexible down to 45 degrees F

 Despite its best efforts, there are parts of your lawn that your mower simply can’t reach effectively.
 The edges of driveways, near flowerbeds & gardens, and tight areas require a smaller and nimbler tool to trim down grass and weeds for those finishing touches to your lawn.